rtansf/quantum/README.md

     quantum myagg.yml

 Aggregated data is now available in Quantum's cache.
 We can now query it.
-Start QL to query our data like so:
+Start Q to query our data like so:

-    ql myagg.yml
+    q myagg.yml

-You may type in your query after the QL: prompt on the command line.
+You may type in your query after the Q: prompt on the command line.
-For example, to ask the question, *How did sales for product P1 do on April 12, 2018?*, QL statement is:
+For example, to ask the question, *How did sales for product P1 do on April 12, 2018?*, Q statement is:

     get ProductId=P1;y=2018;m=4;d=12;

-QL query commands start with the keyword **get** followed by one or more key/value pairs (separated by semicolon).
+Q commands start with the keyword **get** followed by one or more key/value pairs (separated by semicolon).
 The above would return the following data:

 ```